 The art and design apps available on Oculus Quest 2 now are each providing a different set of tools and experiences, so if you can I’d definitely recommend getting more than one of them to have a range of creative options.
 The thing they all have in common, however, is that they all take advantage of VR to provide a creative experience that isn’t possible using a flat screen.
 If you just want to get one of these to dip your toe into the water, it’s hard to say one is better than the other – I think you should make that choice based on what you want to do with it:

-- If you are looking for a feature rich app that allows you to do 3D sketching, design and modeling, then Gravity Sketch is for you (on sale on the Rift store right now, you also get the Quest version when you purchase this!)
+- If you are looking for a feature rich app that allows you to do 3D sketching, design and modeling, then Gravity Sketch is for you

 - If you are looking to experience painting in VR, using a range of brushes and effects, then Tilt Brush is your best bet